Development Guide¶

 Adding New Routes¶

-Create a new file in src/app/frontend/routes/:
+Create a new file in src/app/frontend/routes/.
+Routes are automatically discovered, no

 # src/app/frontend/routes/blog.py